AhmedHenawy11/Python-Alarm_App/README.md

-# First task as  intern in "Sync's Intern" company: Python Alarm Clock

-A simple alarm clock application built using Python, Tkinter, and playsound.
+#A simple alarm clock application built using Python, Tkinter, and playsound.

 ## Features